Table of Contents

 Employee Surveillance vs. Monitoring

 While employee monitoring and surveillance are similar management practices, they differ in one significant way - the presence or absence of consent and transparency.
 Monitoring is usually based on consent (e.g., written employee acknowledgment), while surveillance involves covert tracking without the employee's knowledge.
 Transparency requires communications (from the first day of employment, with continuing reminders) about relevant company policies and requirements.
 These typically alert employees to the company’s right to monitor their behavior and use the resources it provides and/or pays for.
-They involve setting standards for properly using and handling company resources (e.g., phones, computers, internet access, collaboration platforms) and data (documents, databases, sales proposals, strategic plans).
+They involve setting standards for the proper use and handling of company resources (e.g., phones, computers, internet access, collaboration platforms) and data (documents, databases, sales proposals, strategic plans).

 Legal considerations with employee monitoring